 It's easy to spend a day exploring Pompeii or Herculaneum from Capri, where you can journey into ancient Rome via their spectacular archaeological remains.
-While on the mainland, you can even take a jaunt up to the magnificent crater atop Mt.
-Vesuvius, the volcano that buried these two Roman cities in mud and ash during an eruption in 79 AD, which preserved them almost intact for posterity.

 First, we suggest you choose one of these two ancient cities to visit.
 Both are fascinating sites with a wealth of ruins, but trying to visit Pompeii and Herculaneum in the same day can be a tiring endeavor, especially if you are setting off from Capri.